cancerit/VaLiAnT/examples/README.md

 # Example libraries

+For more information on these examples, please see the [VaLiAnT Wiki](https://github.com/cancerit/VaLiAnT/wiki).

-These instructions assume you have installed the Valiant package in your local environment.
+These instructions assume you have installed the `valiant` package in your local environment.
 The scripts can be easily adapted to use the Docker or Singularity image by mounting the necessary paths as described in the [main documentation](../README.md).

 Once the examples are run, their outputs can be compared with the expected results via the corresponding `check_*.sh` scripts.
 The presence or absence of certain types of output file will depend on the execution parameters.
 The validation scripts depend on the `md5sum` utility (with `md5` as a fallback).